Strategic Model Selection in Cursor: Balancing Cost and Performance

 Why it works

 Planning is input-heavy (lots of context in, compact plan out); execution is output-heavy (lots of code generated).
-Benchmarks like BigCodeBench and Arena Code show that mid-tier models are close to the top on code tasks at a fraction of the cost.
+Arena Code benchmarks show that mid-tier models are close to the top on code tasks at a fraction of the cost.
 So: strong reasoning where it matters, lower cost where most tokens are spent.

 Cost vs performance at a glance